 It Takes Just a Few Minutes to Start Your CNA Career

-The Role of a Certified Nursing Assistant
+The Duties of a Nursing Assistant

 - Administering basic services to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs

 - Keeping a record of patient's health status

 - Transferring patients to other rooms

 CNAs might also practice in Daphne AL nursing homes or long term care facilities.
 In those environments, nursing assistants are more engaged in aiding patients with their Activities of Daily Living (ADL).
 ADLs are characterized as routine activities that most individuals accomplish daily without help, for example eating, dressing, or using the bathroom.
 Nursing assistants usually develop more of a bond with these patients since they often stay in the facilities for extensive time frames.
 In many cases, they may become the conduit between the patient and the rest of the medical staff because of their familiarity with their charges.
 Consequently, the CNA's knowledge can be a valuable resource for preparing the appropriate care and treatment of long term care patients.